soudip-kundu/Fourier_series/README.md

 # Fourier_series
-i have written which plots the fourier series expansion of user defined function
+i have written a program which plots the fourier series expansion of user defined function